saherdev017/CN_Assignment/README.md

 | Gossip Dedup | SHA-256 hash stored in Message List (ML) prevents infinite network loops. |
 | Message Framing | 4-byte big-endian length prefix + JSON payloads for reliable stream parsing. |
 | Fault Tolerance | `SO_REUSEADDR` prevents `TIME_WAIT` port lockouts; `KeyboardInterrupt` handling ensures graceful node shutdowns. |

+### Applied Computer Networks Concepts:
+This project translates several theoretical Computer Networks concepts into a practical distributed system:
+1. **Application-Layer Framing over TCP:** Because TCP is a continuous byte-stream protocol (not a message-based protocol), messages can suffer from fragmentation or concatenation in transit.
+This code solves this using Length-Prefixed Framing.
+Each JSON payload is prepended with a 4-byte big-endian integer representing its exact length, ensuring the application layer always parses complete, uncorrupted messages regardless of network buffering.
+2. **Epidemic Broadcast (Gossip Protocol):**  The network utilizes epidemic routing to disseminate state.
+To prevent Broadcast Storms (infinite forwarding loops that saturate bandwidth), each peer maintains a Message List (ML).
+By hashing incoming messages with SHA-256, peers instantly drop duplicate packets, ensuring messages traverse any given network link at most once.
+3. **Scale-Free Network Topologies:**  Rather than forming a random graph, peers construct a Power-Law overlay using Preferential Attachment.
+When a peer requests the union Peer List from the seeds, it weights potential neighbors by their current degree.
+This simulates the Barabási–Albert model, creating robust "hub" nodes that ensure low network diameter and high fault tolerance against random node failures.
+4. **Distributed Quorum Consensus:**  To prevent split-brain scenarios and Sybil attacks, membership state is tightly controlled using majority voting.
+A state change (addition or removal) is only committed when $\lfloor n/2 \rfloor + 1$ seeds cast a True vote.
+Furthermore, the two-tier consensus model prevents malicious peers from unilaterally deleting functional nodes by requiring out-of-band peer-level TCP port checks before escalating a failure report.

 ### Gossip Message Format